-6. An armament safety plug, located in the port stub wing (on aircraft post Mod.
-229), or in radio bay (on aircraft pre Mod.
-229), must be removed from its socket during the loading of stores and servicing of the equipment, except when carrying out functional checks.
-The plug, which is fitted with a red warning pennant, is accessible (post Mod.
-229) through a small hinged door which is fitted in a panel under the wing just forward of the main spar pin joint.
+6. An armament safety plug, located in the port stub wing, must be removed from its socket during the loading of stores and servicing of the equipment, except when carrying out functional checks.
+The plug, which is fitted with a red warning pennant, is accessible via a small hinged door which is fitted in a panel under the wing just forward of the main spar pin joint.
 The door is provided with a toggle fastener to facilitate access.
-On aircraft pre Mod.
-229, the plug is accessible through the radio access door below the fuselage.
-In addition, ensure that all necessary armament safety precautions are strictly observed.
+In addition, ensure that the usual armament safety precautions are strictly observed.